PelleLille/hsl-docs/functions.rst

 	  .. note::

 		If a `Content-Type` header is added, the value of :func:`MIME.setType` is ignored.
-If a `Content-Transfer-Encoding` header is added no encoding will be done on data added by :func:`MIME.setBody`.
+If a `Content-Transfer-Encoding` header is added it will be used as the default encoding for the :func:`MIME.setBody`.

   .. function:: MIME.appendPart(part)